Chuquicamata: History

 It was a wild and disorganized camp.
 Title claims were often in doubt due to the defective 1873 Mining Code and matters were further complicated after the capture of Calama during the 1891 Chilean Civil War when rebels confiscated mines belonging to loyalists.
 Many miners lived in makeshift and lawless shanty towns around the mines, including Punta de Rieles, Placilla, and Banco Drummond.
 These settlements provided miners with alcohol, gambling, and prostitution and murder was an almost daily occurrence.
 The army had to be sent in to maintain order as late as 1918.
+In a 1917 book of Laura Jorquera the poor conditions for the workers, the women and the children in Chuquicamata were denounced prompting Harry Guggenheim to respond to criticism in an article in Engineering and Mining Journal in 1920.

 The towns were eventually buried under the waste dumps to east of the mine.

 These early operations mined high grade veins like the Zaragoza and Balmaceda veins, which contained concentrations of up to 10-15% copper, leaving low grade disseminated ore.
 One attempt was made to process the low-grade ore in 1899-1900 by Norman Walker, a partner in La Compañia de Cobres de Antofagasta, but the attempt failed, leaving the company deeply in debt.
 Mining was never really fully developed at this time because of a lack of water, isolation, difficulty communicating, lack of capital, and fluctuations in the copper price.
 Nevertheless, larger mining companies eventually emerged, organized as commercial companies rather than mining operations to work around problems with the mining code.
 These companies started to buy up and consolidate small mines and claims.
 In 1951, a young Che Guevara documented visiting the mine with Alberto Granado in his memoir The Motorcycle Diaries, describing it as "[...] a scene from a modern drama.
 You cannot say that it's lacking in beauty, but it is a beauty without grace, imposing and glacial."